How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 - Exclusions — By default, Insycle skips any duplicate group containing more than 5 records—this prevents overly broad matching criteria from accidentally merging unrelated records.
 You can adjust this threshold up to 100 records per group.

-3) Method tab — This tab lets you choose between Native and Synthetic merge logic, and control whether empty master fields are automatically filled.
-See the Method Tab Reference below for details.
+The Method tab lets you choose between Native and Synthetic merge logic, and control whether empty master fields are automatically filled.
+See the Method Tab Reference for details.

 Step 4 is where you preview and apply your merge changes.
 It operates in two modes: